piellardj/water-simulation-gpu/README.md

 ### 2D rendering
 The rendering of the 2D scene does not involve any geometry.
 It is only normal mapping.
-Given a cell's height and normal, it is easy to compute location where to sample the ground texture.
+Given a cell's height and normal, it is easy to compute the refracted light ray and then where to sample the ground texture.

 ### 3D rendering
+The 3D rendering involves geometry, normal mapping, specularity, refraction, water opacity computation, Fresnel coefficients computation.
+Thus is quite computation intensive, more than the simulation itself.

 The water is displayed in the cube [0,1]x[0,1]x[0,1].
 Position (x,y,z) corresponds to the sample (x,y) of the heightmap.
 The rendering of the 3D scene is done in 2 steps.

 #### Surface rendering